BirkanGokbag/ReactJSTutorial/reactTutorialSite/source/_componentsJSX.erb.md

 ## COMPONENTS
  Nearly everything in React is a component.
-Components are usually written in separate files, exported, and then loaded into the main application to reuse as needed.
+Components are, at their core, reusable snippets of code that are usually written in separate files, exported, and then loaded into the main application to reuse as needed.
 This makes the main application easier to read.

 There are two main types of components in React: Class components and Simple Components

 #### SIMPLE

  Simple components are light-weight components that are written as functions.
 These functions return JSX code that can be easily inserted into a page.
+(Props can be used to pass information into these functions, as will be discussed in the next sections.)

  Here is a Simple component that will return a header.

 ~~~
- const Header = () => {
+ function Header(){
     return (
         <div className="header">
           <h1>Connect 4</h1>